Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 Gas bottle changeover valves determine from which gas bottle the gas is being taken.

-BBQ LPG Gas Bottle Regulator & BBQ Gas Bottle Fittings
+BBQ Gas Bottle Regulator & LPG Gas Fittings

-Typical BBQ gas bottle fittings include a BBQ gas hose, gas bottle and LPG gas regulator (LPG gas bottle regulator).
+Typical BBQ LPG gas fittings include a BBQ gas hose, gas bottle and LPG gas regulator (gas bottle regulator).
 LPG gas regulator pressure is preset for the low pressure gas required by the BBQ.
 The LPG pressure regulator, gas hose, and gas bottle fittings can come as an assembly, but a gas hose is also sold separately.

 The gas bottle and LPG gas regulator can be for an older POL fitting or the newer LCC27 gas bottle fittings.